Mineral wool: Naming

 Specific mineral wool products are stone wool and slag wool.
-Europe also includes glass wool which, together with ceramic fiber, are entirely artificial fibers that can be made into different shapes and are spiky to touch.
+Europe also includes glass wool, which together with ceramic fiber, are entirely artificial fibers that can be made into different shapes and are spiky to touch.

 History

 Slag wool was first made in 1840 in Wales by Edward Parry, "but no effort appears to have been made to confine the wool after production; consequently it floated about the works with the slightest breeze, and became so injurious to the men that the process had to be abandoned".
 A method of making mineral wool was patented in the United States in 1870 by John Player and first produced commercially in 1871 at Georgsmarienhütte in Osnabrück Germany.
 The process involved blowing a strong stream of air across a falling flow of liquid iron slag which was similar to the natural occurrence of fine strands of volcanic slag from Kilauea called Pele's hair created by strong winds blowing apart the slag during an eruption.

+In 1936 Spun Rock Wools Limited of Thorold Ontario Canada registered a trademark for Spun Rock Wool, a “Fibrous Insulating Material manufactured from rock and in loose, sheet, or pad form.”
+Using rock to produce wool insulation material was started in Thorold in 1934.
+November 1, 1934 according to the registration document UCA8090.

+Spun stone wool was made by heating natural dolomite shale to 3000°F and pouring the white hot liquid onto a whirling disc known as a “spinner.”

-According to a mineral wool manufacturer, the first mineral wool intended for high-temperature applications was invented in the United States in 1942, but was not commercially viable until approximately 1953.
+According to a mineral wool manufacturer, the first mineral wool intended for high-temperature applications was invented in the United States in 1942 but was not commercially viable until approximately 1953.
 More forms of mineral wool became available in the 1970s and 1980s.